CS 61A uses a program called

 python3 ok --submit

 You can go to okpy.org to check your submissions and backups.
-Make sure you sign in with your bCourses email.
+Make sure you sign in with the same bCourses email that you authenticated with.